About us

 Deeply rooted, looking forward

-Inspired by the Buddhist thought, we have identified the above-mentioned 5 pillars to constitute a solid foundation for our philanthropic action.
-Indeed, while remaining nonreligious and open to all spiritual beliefs, we explicitly operate within the philosophical framework of Buddhism.
+Inspired by Buddhist philosophy, we have identified the five pillars above as the foundation of our philanthropic work.
+While remaining nonreligious and open to all spiritual paths, we explicitly operate within the philosophical framework of Buddhism.

 Siddharta Gautama, better known as “the Buddha” (the Awakened One), was a philosopher and a spiritual teacher who lived around 2,500 years ago in the region corresponding to today’s northern India.
 During his life he came into contact with extreme comfort and wealth as well as with extreme pain and poverty.
 His years-long inner journey culminated in his Enlightenment – he came to understand that life entails suffering and that suffering can be prevented by eradicating its root causes, namely ignorance, hatred and greed